Wednesday, June 18th 2025, 9:18 pm

 Q: What recent discovery has been made regarding the Tulsa Race Massacre?

-A: Researchers have identified a second victim of the Tulsa Race Massacre, and evidence suggests that more victims may be buried at Oaklawn Cemetery.
+A: Researchers on Wednesday announced they have identified a second victim of the Tulsa Race Massacre, and said evidence suggests that more victims may be buried at Oaklawn Cemetery.

-A: The second identified victim is George Melvin Gillespie, a late-to-middle-aged man buried in a wooden casket with no signs of trauma.
+A: Researchers also announced on Wednesday that another individual buried at Oaklawn Cemetery has been identified.
+His name is George Melvin Gillispie, a late-to-middle-aged man buried in a wooden casket with no signs of trauma.

-A: Genealogists aim to determine whether George Melvin Gillespie was killed during the massacre.
+Genealogists are working to determine whether Gillispie was killed during the massacre.

 Q: What did Mayor Monroe Nichols say about the information gathered?

-A: Mayor Monroe Nichols mentioned that there is substantial information about the victims, with three letters being particularly convincing in identifying them.
+A: Mayor Monroe Nichols mentioned that there is substantial information, with three letters being particularly convincing in identifying Goings.

-Q: What insights did Dr. Kary Stackelbeck provide regarding the mass graves?
+Q: What insights did Dr. Kary Stackelbeck provide about the latest on the search?

-Q: What is Brenda Nails Alford’s perspective as a member of the mass graves team?
+Q: What is Brenda Nails Alford’s perspective as a member of the team?

 A: Brenda Alford, a Greenwood native and descendant of massacre victims, expressed gratitude for the investigation, emphasizing the importance of uncovering history for families and the community.